-Revisiting Approximate Linear Programming Using a Saddle Point Based Reformulation and Root Finding Solution Approach
+Revisiting Approximate Linear Programming Using a Saddle Point Approach

 Date Written: June 11, 2017

-Approximate linear programs (ALPs) are well-known models for computing value function approximations (VFAs) for high dimensional Markov decision processes (MDPs) arising in business applications.
+Approximate linear programs (ALPs) are well-known models for computing value function approximations (VFAs) of intractable Markov decision processes (MDPs) arising in applications.
 VFAs from ALPs have desirable theoretical properties, define an operating policy, and provide a lower bound on the optimal policy cost, which can be used to assess the suboptimality of heuristic policies.
-However, solving ALPs near optimally remains challenging, for instance, in applications where the MDP includes cost functions or transition dynamics that are nonlinear or when rich basis functions are required to obtain a good VFA.
-We address this tension between ALP theory and solvability by (i) proposing a saddle point based reformulation of an ALP that endogenizes a state-action density function as a dual decision variable to avoid non-convexities, and (ii) developing a solution approach, ALP-Secant, that combines root finding and saddle point methods to solve this reformulation.
-We establish that ALP-Secant returns a near optimal ALP solution and a lower bound on the optimal policy cost with high probability in a finite number of iterations.
-We numerically compare ALP-Secant with the commonly used constraint sampling approach to solve ALP and a look-ahead heuristic on inventory control and energy storage applications, where using row generation is not a viable option.
-We find that ALP-Secant is more effective than constraint sampling for solving ALPs and delivers high quality policies and lower bounds, with its policies outperforming those from the other two heuristics.
-Our ALP reformulation and solution approach broaden the applicability of approximate linear programming.
+However, solving ALPs near-optimally remains challenging, for example, when approximating MDPs with nonlinear cost functions and transition dynamics or when rich basis functions are required to obtain a good VFA.
+We address this tension between theory and solvability by proposing a convex saddle-point reformulation of an ALP that includes as primal and dual variables, respectively, a vector of basis function weights and a constraint violation density function over the state-action space.
+To solve this reformulation, we develop a proximal stochastic mirror descent (PSMD) method.
+We establish that PSMD returns a near-optimal ALP solution and a lower bound on the optimal policy cost in a finite number of iterations with high probability.
+We numerically compare PSMD with several benchmarks on inventory control and energy storage applications.
+We find that the PSMD lower bound is tighter than a perfect information bound.
+In contrast, the constraint sampling approach to solve ALPs may not provide a lower bound and applying row generation to tackle ALPs is not computationally viable.
+PSMD policies outperform problem-specific heuristics and are comparable to or better than the policies obtained using constraint sampling.
+Overall, our ALP reformulation and solution approach broadens the applicability of approximate linear programming.

 Keywords: approximate linear programming, approximate dynamic programming, Markov decision processes, first order methods, energy storage, inventory control